ryanheise/audio_service/audio_service/README.md

 ## Android setup

-These instructions assume that your project follows the new project template introduced in Flutter 1.12.
+These instructions assume that your project follows the Flutter 1.12 project template or later.
 If your project was created prior to 1.12 and uses the old project structure, you can update your project to follow the [new project template](https://github.com/flutter/flutter/wiki/Upgrading-pre-1.12-Android-projects).

 Additionally: